ibm-cloud-docs/speech-to-text/index.md

 **Service update:** *As of **September 10, 2018**, the {{site.data.keyword.speechtotextshort}} service is updated with the following changes: The keyword spotting and word alternatives features are now generally available; the service now offers a German broadband model that supports language model and acoustic model customization; the service now supports language model customization with the Brazilian Portuguese broadband and narrowband models; and new versions of the US English and Japanese broadband and narrowband models are available.
 For more information, see the [September 10 service update](/docs/services/speech-to-text/release-notes.html#September2018b) in the release notes.*

 **Important:** *The previous service update is available in the US South and US East regions as of September 10.
 It is available in Germany as of September 11.
-The update has a known issue with the customization interface; see the release notes for more information.*
+The update has known issues with the customization interface; see the release notes for more information.*

 ** Service update:** *As of **September 7, 2018**, the session-based HTTP interface of the {{site.data.keyword.speechtotextshort}} service is no longer supported.
 The interface has been removed from the documentation.
 For more information, see the [September 7 service update](/docs/services/speech-to-text/release-notes.html#September2018a) in the release notes.*